blaenk/site/content/notes/scala.md

   }
 ```

 Also note that the implicit parameter can be used as an implicit parameter and conversion in the body, as a result, `ordered` doesn't appear anywhere in the function body.
-This is a very common thing to do, and since the name of the implicit parameter isn't used anywhere, it's possible to use a _view bound_.
+This is a very common thing to do, and since the name of the implicit parameter isn't used anywhere, it's possible to use a _view bound_, denoted by `<%`.

 For example, the following code essentially enforces the requirement that `T` can be _treated_ as an `Ordered[T]`, where _treated_ would mean that there is an implicit conversion available.
 If `T` is already an `Ordered[T]`, then an identity function is used as the implicit conversion: